xjtang/newfusion/README.md

 - Get in Bash
 - Use fusion_Batch.sh to submit jobs to run specific fusion process

 See the comments in each script for detailed instructions including description of input and output arguments.
-A complete fusion process follows these steps: Inputs -> BRDF -> SwathSub -> Fusion/FusionBRDF -> WriteHDF
+A complete fusion process follows these steps: Inputs -> BRDF -> SwathSub -> Fusion/FusionBRDF -> Change -> WriteHDF -> WriteETM

 Requirements
 ------